dotnet/EntityFramework.Docs/entity-framework/core/get-started/netcore/new-db-sqlite.md

 Once you have a model, you can use migrations to create a database.

 * Run `dotnet ef migrations add MyFirstMigration` to scaffold a migration and create the initial set of tables for the model.
 * Run `dotnet ef database update` to apply the new migration to the database.
-Because the database doesn't exist, it will be created before the migration is applied.
+This command creates the database before applying migrations.

 Note: When using relative paths with SQLite, the path will be relative to the application's main assembly.
 In this sample, the main binary is `bin/Debug/netcoreapp1.1/ConsoleApp.SQLite.dll`, so the SQLite database will be in `bin/Debug/netcoreapp1.1/blogging.db`.